 Lake Skadar is divided between Montenegro and Albania and gets its name from the city Shkoder in Albania.
 It is home to 280 bird species.
 On top of this, there are so many hiking trails, some strenuous mountain climbs, like Mt Rumija and others flatter valley walks.
 Do you like wine?
 Pfft, stupid question.
 Who doesn’t?
 The Lake Skadar region is the wine centre for Montenegro.

 Something you mustn’t miss when visiting Lake Skadar is a kayak trip along the lake.
 It’s not unusual to have completely glassy water which is just breathtaking when you’re paddling along.

 Cost to enter: Free to enter the park

 Durmitor National Park

-This park is one of the easiest parks to reach if you are backpacking Montenegro without a car.
+This park is one of the easiest parks to reach without a car.
 You can get here directly from Kotor and Podgorica by bus and will take about 3 hours.
 Durmitor national park has multiple mountainous hiking trails and beautiful alpine lakes.
 Read my full Durmitor hiking and travel guide here.